larson-group/clubb_release/Readme.txt

 A., B., C., & D. as above.

 Build:
-1. and 2. as above.
+1, 2, & 3 as above.

-You can safely remove everything but libclubb_param.a from the "all" section of the compile.bash script.
+You can safely remove everything but libclubb_param.a from the "all" section of the compile.bash script if you only want to use CLUBB in a host model.

 $ ./compile.bash